vitaly-t/connection-string/README.md

 For more short-syntax examples see [Optional Format].

-All browsers are supported, plus Node.js v4.0 and newer.
+All browsers are supported, plus Node.js v4.0 and later.

 ## Installing